perisdr/HOL-DeployingCloudServices/HOL.md

 1. Click **Advanced Settings** tab.
 Update the **Deployment Label** to _MyTodo_ and check the check box labeled **Append date and time** to identify the deployment in the Developer Portal UI.

-1. Like with the Hosted Services, the dialog populates the drop down list labeled **Storage account** with all the storage services that you have configured in your Windows Azure account.
-To publish a service, Visual Studio first uploads the service package to Azure storage, and then publish the service from there.
+1. Like with the Cloud Services, the dialog populates the drop down list labeled **Storage account** with all the storage services that you have configured in your Windows Azure account.
+To publish a service, Visual Studio first uploads the service package to storage in Windows Azure, and then publish the service from there.
 Select the storage service that you wish to use for this purpose and click **Next**.

 	![Deployment Advanced Settings](images/deployment-advanced-settings.png?raw=true "Deployment Advanced Settings")